 Being at the back of the line, we ended up at the back of the theater, so any pictures I tried to take while Moore was talking were horrible and grainy.
 But he was funny and fantastic as always.
 He talked and answered questions for an hour or so, then we all headed back to the bookstore to line up for the signing.

 The theater had a cool 20’s style, art deco feel, and I had to take a quick picture of the sign for the women’s room.
 Now that I’m thinking about it, I should have looked to see what the men’s sign looked like.

 Back at the bookstore, we were at the end of the line once more.
-A group of maybe 20 of us actually had to wait outside (where it was still pretty hot, staring longingly at the people who got to wait inside in the AC) for about 45 minutes so we weren’t totally in the way of non-event patrons.
+A group of maybe 20 of us actually had to wait outside (staring longingly at the people who got to wait inside in the AC) for about 45 minutes so we weren’t totally in the way of non-event patrons.
 Once we were let inside, the line still snaked through quite a few aisles, and overall we waited about 2 hours to get our books signed.
 We’d also done a little shopping before the event, so we were weighted down with heavy bags too – but it’s all worth it.

 Conversation a success, I went back to creepily snapping photos while my friend had his book signed.

-It was a long night and I arrived back home a lot later than I expected, but as I said earlier, it was worth it.
-I had both the new release signed as well as the first book in the series, along with another book signed for my fiance.
-We now have 5 books signed by Moore adorning our shelves and I can only hope he returns to Boston again next year!
+It was a long night and I arrived back home a lot later than I expected, but that’s ok.
+I had both the new release and the first book in the series signed, along with another book for Sweetbeeps (my fiance).
+We now have 5 books signed by Moore adorning our shelves and I hope he returns to Boston again next year!